yt-dlp/yt-dlp/README.md

                                     containing directory ("-" for stdin).
 Can be used multiple times and inside other
                                     configuration files
-    --plugin-dirs PATH              Path to a directory for yt-dlp to search for plugins (in addition to the default plugin directories).
-Note that this currently only
-                                    works for extractor plugins; postprocessor
+    --plugin-dirs PATH              Path to an additional directory to search for plugins.
+Note that this currently only works for extractor plugins; postprocessor
                                     plugins can only be loaded from the default plugin directories.
 This option can be used